jdevfullstack-tutorials/what-is-github/README.md

 features, it is not simply a centralized space for Git.

+Codes are written in plain text but since other documents are plain text too, it can be used for that.

 ## GitHub As Hosting Site For Git
 In order
 for other developers to ease collaboration